cesanta/mongoose/README.md

 ![](https://img.shields.io/badge/license-GPL_2-green.svg "License")

 Mongoose is ideal for embedded environments.
 It has been designed for connecting devices and bringing them online.
-Mongoose is on the market since 2004, used by vast number of open source and commercial products - it even runs on space stations!
+On the market since 2004, used by vast number of open source and commercial products - it even runs on space stations!

-Mongoose provides easy to use event-driven interface that allows to implement network protocols or scalable network applications  with little effort.
-Mongoose helps developers to manage the complexity of network programming and let them concentrate on the logic, saving time and money.
+Mongoose makes embedded network programming fast, robust, and easy.

 If you're looking for a pre-compiled Windows or Mac binary,
 - [Download pre-compiled Mongoose web server binary](https://www.cesanta.com/products/binary)